 Whatever the plan for the next third of your life looks like, these six steps for financial planning in your 60s will go a long way towards helping you make it a reality.

-Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 Clute Wealth Management and LPL are separate entities.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.
+Clute Wealth Management and LPL financial do not offer tax or legal advice or services.
+This information is not intended to be a substitute for specific individualized tax or legal advice.
+We suggest that you discuss your specific situation with a qualified tax or legal advisor.